 WILLIAMSON COUNTY, Tenn.
-(WKRN) – The parents of a student at Independence High School are suing the school board in Williamson County, claiming the board showed “deliberate indifference” after her daughter was sexually assaulted.
+(WKRN) – The parents of a student at Independence High School are suing the school board in Williamson County, claiming the board showed “deliberate indifference” after their daughter was sexually assaulted.

 According to the lawsuit, Janie never told her parents or any school officials because she was embarrassed and afraid.

-Her parents claim Janie was “emotionally triggered” and ran from the classroom, subsequently reporting the assault to the threatre class instructor, the ninth grade vice principal, and the principal of Independence High.
+Her parents claim Janie was “emotionally triggered” and ran from the classroom, subsequently reporting the assault to the threater class instructor, the ninth grade vice principal, and the principal of Independence High.
 She also reportedly signed a written statement that gave her account of what happened.

 According to policies set forth by the Williamson County Board of Education (WCBE), once a principal is made aware of a sexual assault report, the principal must notify the Coordinator of Student and Employee Relations.

 John and Jane Doe claim this never happened and were told the school would investigate the sexual assault.

 The parents then say the following measures were taken: they reported the sexual assault to police, JJ was removed from the theater class, JJ was questioned by the principal or vice principal about the assault, and two of Janie’s friends were questioned.

 Jane Doe says the investigation into her daughter’s assault then stopped.
 She claims she attempted to get information and was told the school’s investigation could not be completed until the police investigation was complete.